telerik/winforms-docs/winforms-converter/supported-controls/datetimepicker.md

 # DateTimePicker

 The DateTimePicker is converted to [RadDateTimePicker]({%slug  winforms/editors/datetimepicker%}).
-The following tables describes which properties, methods and events are removed and which are replaced with similar equivalents.
+The following tables describe which properties, methods and events are removed and which are replaced with similar equivalents.

 |Events|Action|RadControls Equivalent|
 |---|---|---|